Mozambique: Strengthening Disaster Risk Management and Building Climate Resilience

 Partnerships and Coordination

-The project will be implemented by the World Bank and the Mozambique National Disaster Management Institute, in close coordination with sectoral ministries.
+The project was implemented by the World Bank and the Mozambique National Disaster Management Institute, in coordination with the Ministry of Economy and Finance, the Ministry of Public Works and Water Management, and the Ministry of Health.

 Window of Action